 Set Up Space Cloud

-- Gateway: Responsible for ingress traffic and generation of REST / GaphQL APIs
+- Gateway: Responsible for ingress traffic and generation of REST / GaphQL APIs.

-- Runner: Responsible for intra cluster traffic and policy enforcement
+- Runner: Responsible for intracluster traffic and policy enforcement.

 - Container Registry: Responsible for storing docker images.
-We won’t be needing this for local setup.

-space-cli which will bootstrap a cluster for us.
+space-cli that bootstraps a cluster for us.

 - Make sure you have Docker installed.

-Downloading Space CLI
+Installing Space CLI